What is MS-Contin and how is it used?

 Life-Threatening Respiratory Depression

-Accidental ingestion of MS CONTIN, especially in children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of MS CONTIN, especially by children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].

-MS CONTIN tablets are for oral use and contain morphine sulfate, an agonist at the mu-opioid receptor.
+MS CONTIN (morphine sulfate extended-release tablets) is for oral use and contains morphine sulfate, an opioid agonist.

 Each tablet contains the following inactive ingredients common to all strengths: cetostearyl alcohol, hydroxyethyl cellulose, hypromellose, magnesium stearate, polyethylene glycol, talc and titanium dioxide.